 Cascade has at least 7 different hot springs.
 To find out where they are, stop by the new Idaho State Parks Visitors Center in Cascade (100 Kelly’s Parkway).
 They have a brochure that has a description and directions to all of the hot springs around Cascade.
 Some are right off the major highways, others you have to work for, and the further out you go, the more likely you’ll find solitude.
 Once you have your bearings, head up the Warm Lake Highway where a majority of the hot springs are located.

 While I’ve got your attention on the hot springs….please please please don’t litter at the hot springs.
 Instead, pack out all of your trash and any other trash you find and be respectful of other users.
 To brush up on your hot springs etiquette before you visit these special places in Idaho, check out this blog post.

 After you’ve had enough soaking, head to Warm Lake for a night in one of the cute cabins at the Warm Lake Lodge.
 Located 26 miles from Cascade on the shores of Boise National Forest’s largest natural lake, the Warm Lake Lodge offers a quiet getaway.
 After years of being closed for renovations, The Warm Lake Lodge just reopened with 5 rustic-chic cabins.
 They also have 5 small dry campsites just 250 yards from the shore of the lake recommended for tents and small bumper pull trailers (less than 30ft).
 Warm Lake Lodge also has a restaurant and bar serving up refined Idaho mountain fare.

 The lake is a 5-minute walk from the cabins.
 Keep your eyes peeled for bear, moose, and all kinds of birds.
-If you want to get out on the lake, the Warm Lake Lodge has a number of stand-up paddleboards available, or for boat rentals, drive over the marina on the north shore of Warm Lake.
+If you want to get out on the lake, the Warm Lake Lodge has a number of stand-up paddleboards available, or for boat rentals, drive over the marina at the North Shore Lodge.

 Day 2 – Exploring Lake Cascade State Park

 Head down to the Warm Lake shoreline for that early morning glow as the fog rises off the lake.
 After a tasty breakfast at the Warm Lake Lodge, pack up and drive back to Cascade for a day under the sun on Idaho’s fourth-largest lake.